naparuba/tanuki-www/content/pages/docs/guides/external.md

     ;; flags: qr aa rd ra; QUERY: 1, ANSWER: 4, AUTHORITY: 0, ADDITIONAL: 0

     ;; QUESTION SECTION:
-    ;search.service.consul.
+    ;search.service.XXX.
 IN	A

     ;; ANSWER SECTION:
-    search.service.consul.
+    search.service.XXX.
 0	IN	CNAME	www.google.com.
     www.google.com.
 264	IN	A	74.125.239.114
     www.google.com.
 264	IN	A	74.125.239.115
     www.google.com.
 264	IN	A	74.125.239.116